-Some Cajun Christmas traditions that mark the holidays always involve lots of laughter in the company of friends and family.
+Cajun Christmas traditions that mark the holidays always involve lots of laughter in the company of friends and family.
 Many holiday dinners include having seafood dishes like seafood gumbo and oyster dressing.
-Look for Cajun sausage and fried turkey—or a signature Louisiana Turduchen!
+Look for Cajun sausage and fried turkey—or a signature Louisiana Turducken!
 Bread pudding, pralines, fudge candy, pound cake and divinity are some of the desserts served.

-Christmas eve in Cajun Country has a slightly different version of the “Night Before Christmas.”
+Christmas Eve in Cajun Country has a slightly different version of the “Night Before Christmas.”
 The “Cajun Night Before Christmas” is read in local lingo and follows a similar story line except gumbo replaces sugar plums, Santa is dressed head to toe in muskrat pelts and instead of reindeer and sleighs, alligators pull Santa in a skiff (small boat used in coastal areas)!

-Cajun Celebrations and Events
+Cajun Christmas Traditions, Holiday Celebrations and Events in Louisiana

 Head to St. James Parish for the Festival of Bonfires, in Lutcher on Thursday, Dec.
 14 – 16, 2018.
 This tradition dates back to the 1800s and was a carryover from French and German traditions of lighting bonfires around the holidays.
 The bonfires are constructed as four-sided wooden plank structures that easily burn bright.
 The festival is, of course, accompanied by live entertainment, food and even carnival rides.
 Learn more about the Festival of Bonfires.